 If you miss cold cuts or hot deli sandwiches, make the refrigerator section of your health food store your first stop in your quest for vegetarian meat substitutes.
 Tofurky deli slices are made from smoked wheat gluten and come in a variety of flavors.
 Even my meat-eating friends love Tofurky vegetarian deli slices.
 I like the Philly cheesesteak flavor the best, but they're really all quite tasty.
 For Thanksgiving, try the cranberry flavored Tofurky deli slices, smothered in gravy and plated with stuffing and mashed potatoes.

 2. Morningstar Farms brand sausage patties with maple syrup

-Sure the original flavor of Morningstar brand's sausage patties are pretty tasty too, but the addition of maple syrup adds that certain "je ne sais pas" of flavor to these chewy vegetarian sausage patties.
+Sure the original flavor of Morningstar brand's sausage patties are pretty tasty too, but the addition of maple syrup adds that certain "je ne sait quoi" of flavor to these chewy vegetarian sausage patties.
 You can find these vegetarian sausage meats just about everywhere, from Target to Walmart to Whole Foods and everywhere in between.
 Perfect as a side with some tofu scramble

 , or warmed up in a breakfast burrito, or even just eaten plain for a quick high protein breakfast.
 See also: More high-protein vegetarian breakfasts

 3. Quorn brand Chicken nuggets (or any of their products, really)